How to Request a Recommendation Letter for Work or Study in 2026

 I hope you have been well since my internship at [organization name].
 I am writing to ask whether you would be willing to provide a letter of recommendation for me as I apply for [job, program, or internship].

-I know our time working together was limited to [internship period], but I learned a great deal during that experience and valued your supervision throughout it.
+Although our time working together was limited to [internship period], I learned a great deal during that experience and truly valued your supervision.
 Because you saw my work directly on [project, task, or department], I believe your recommendation would be especially helpful.
-You were able to observe not only the final results of my work, but also how I handled feedback, deadlines, and day-to-day responsibilities in a professional setting.
+You observed not only the final results of my work, but also how I handled feedback, deadlines, and day-to-day responsibilities in a professional setting.

-I am currently applying for [target opportunity], and I think your perspective could help explain the practical side of my experience more clearly than my résumé can.
-In particular, I believe you could speak to my work on [specific task], the way I adapted to the team, and how I responded to guidance during the internship.
+I am currently applying for [target opportunity], and I think your perspective could highlight the practical side of my experience more clearly than my résumé can.
+In particular, you could speak to my work on [specific task], how I adapted to the team, and the way I responded to guidance during the internship.

-If you are willing, I would be happy to send you my updated CV, a short description of the opportunity, the deadline, and a few reminders about the projects I supported while I was with your team.
-I want to make the request as simple and useful as possible.
+If you are willing, I can send you my updated CV, a brief description of the opportunity, the deadline, and a few reminders about the projects I supported while with your team.
+My goal is to make this request as straightforward and useful as possible.

 Sincerely,